webclinic017/edgedb/docs/reference/edgeql/select.rst

 Ordering
 --------

+.. index:: sorting
-.. index:: order by, sorting, asc, desc, then, empty first, empty last
+.. api-index:: order by, asc, desc, then, empty first, empty last

 Order the result of a query with an ``order by`` clause.